linebender/rfcs/rfcs/0007-pass-spec.md

 - Container widgets no longer need to recurse pass methods on their children.
 - Widgets can no longer add or remove child widgets in most passes.
-- New update and compose passes.
+- New passes: "update" and "compose".

 ## Motivation

-Masonry de-facto has a pass system, where `on_pointer/text/access_event`, `lifecycle`, `layout`, `paint`, and `accessibility` passes are run roughly in that order whenever an interaction happens.
+Masonry de-facto already has a pass system, where `on_pointer/text/access_event`, `lifecycle`, `layout`, `paint`, and `accessibility` passes are run roughly in that order whenever an interaction happens.

 These passes are only loosely documented, and their interactions aren't formally specified.
 For instance, what happens when a layout change triggers a lifecycle event which triggers another layout change isn't specified.